 Lauren received a Bachelor of Science from the University of Arizona and has nearly completed her Master’s degree in Clinical Psychology from Adler Graduate Professional School.
 She completed her clinical training at the Frederick W. Thompson Anxiety Disorders Centre for severe OCD at Sunnybrook Health Sciences Center, and at the Cognitive and Interpersonal Therapy Centre.
 Lauren provides Psychological services to CITC clients as an independent contractor to CITC.

-Dr. Glendon Rayworth completed his Doctor of Psychology degree in New York City at New York University, graduating in 2000.
-Following that, he returned north, providing a wide range of clinical services to clients of all ages in New Brunswick and Nova Scotia.
+Dr. Glendon Rayworth completed his Doctor of Psychology degree at New York University, graduating in 2000.
+Following that, he returned to Canada, providing a wide range of clinical services to clients of all ages in New Brunswick and Nova Scotia.
 This included employment at two adult mental health clinics and a child/adolescent mental health clinic.
-Since moving to Toronto, Dr. Rayworth has divided his services between the Toronto District School Board, various clinical settings, and various volunteer organizations, including the Dorothy Ley Hospice and L'Arche.
-His latest clinical assignment involved a supervisory position at the Centre for Addiction and Mental Health (CAMH), where he treated adolescents and young adults wrestling with complex mental illnesses and addictions.
+Since moving to Toronto, Dr. Rayworth has divided his services between the Toronto District School Board, various clinical settings, and various volunteer organizations.
+The latter have included the Dorothy Ley Hospice and L'Arche.
+His most recent clinical assignment involved a supervisory position at the Centre for Addiction and Mental Health (CAMH), where he served teenagers and young adults presenting with mental health problems and concurrent addictions.
 Dr. Rayworth treats anxiety disorders, mood disorders (depression/bipolar), personality disorders, autism disorders, and thought disorders- among others.
-He is trained in cognitive-behaviour therapy, psychodynamic therapy, and dialectical behaviour therapy.
-He is qualified to treat a broad range of problems implicating mood, behaviour, or identity.
-He has a special interest in integrating psychology and spirituality, with focus around helping clients work through the ‘moral emotions’ of guilt, envy, resentment, and suspicion, drawing on principles of self-compassion, elevation, forgiveness, and trust.
+He is trained in cognitive-behaviour therapy (CBT), psychodynamic psychotherapy, and dialectical behaviour therapy (DBT).
+Dr. Rayworth has a specific interest in integrating psychology and spirituality, with focus around helping clients work through the ‘moral emotions’ of guilt, envy, resentment, and suspicion, drawing on principles of self-compassion, elevation, forgiveness, and trust.

 Dr. Dessy Marinova is a clinical and school psychologist who obtained her Ph.D. in Developmental Psychology from the University of Waterloo.
 She earned a Master’s Degree in Psychology from Sofia University.
 Dr. Dessy has trained and worked at the Centre For Addiction and Mental Health, Sick Kids Hospital, and the Toronto District School Board (TDSB).
 Dr. Dessy has extensive clinical experience with children, adolescents, and adults who present with mood and anxiety issues, learning disabilities, and ADHD.
 She has also treated individuals who have significant difficulties coping with major life stresses, developmental transitions, as well as with relationship challenges, and family conflict.
 At CITC, Dr. Dessy provides psychological assessments, psychotherapy as well as parent consultations.
 The client population includes children, teens, adults, and parents.
 Dr. Dessy utilizes integrative and individualized treatment drawing from evidence-based approaches such as cognitive behavioural, interpersonal, solution-focused, psychodynamic, dialectical behaviour therapy, and acceptance and commitment therapy.
 She employs a holistic approach to help her clients identify and accept their vulnerabilities, improve their emotion regulation, nurture their strengths, improve the quality of their relationships, their ability to cope with life stresses, as well as to optimize their overall psychological functioning.
 Dr. Dessy is a registered psychologist with the College of Psychologists of Ontario and a member of the Ontario Psychological Association.
 Dr. Dessy provides Psychological services to CITC clients as an independent contractor to CITC.